top of page

 How do we inhabit the changes currently moving through our territories and food systems?

-We invite you to participate in Slow Disasters: Land and Food Transitions a study circle that opens a space for dialogue in the face of gradual, yet increasingly profound, processes of ecological and cultural degradation affecting the soil, food systems and the ways of life that sustain them.
+We invite you to participate in Slow Disasters: Land and Food Transitions, a study circle that opens a space for dialogue in the face of gradual, yet increasingly profound, processes of ecological and cultural degradation affecting the soil, food systems and the ways of life that sustain them.

 Grounded in a situated perspective from the Souths, this programme brings together conversations on soil, language, displacement, cosmologies and food systems to collectively imagine other ways of inhabiting, cultivating, cooking and sustaining life.